 Puppenkiste Museum Opening Times: Tuesday to Sunday 10am – 7pm

 Buy Tickets here: Augsburger Puppenkiste

 Lunch at Zum Bayerischen Herzl

 As we were walking from the Puppenkiste in the direction of the Fuggerei, along Spitalgasse, we happened to stumble upon a very traditional, medieval-style Bavarian restaurant when I suddenly spotted some beautiful “Street Art”.
 (I always joke that Street Art was popular in Germany before Street Art was popular).

 We walked a bit further into the courtyard and soon discovered it was actually a restaurant, which has the only wood burning stove in Augsburg and the restaurant was located down in the cellar.
 If you’re looking for a traditional style Bavarian meal, this is the place to come.

 Website: Zum Bayerischen Herzl

 The Fuggerei was created to provide homes to the towns poorest citizens, mostly for families with children and is “a town within a town”.
 There are 52 houses within the complex, one of which included the home of Wolfgang Amadeus Mozart’s great grandfather (House no. 14).
-Today, the annual rent (excluding heating) is a mere .88 cents and three prayers throughout the day to the Fugger family and its founder.
+Today, 150 residents pay an annual rent (excluding heating) of a mere .88 cents and three prayers throughout the day to the Fugger family and its founder.